Glacier National Park Vacation Guide: Tips for Families

 When we had the chance to hike without the kids, we chose Ptarmigan Tunnel.
 This 10.6-mile hike, with a 2,300-foot elevation gain, led us through wildflowers, trees, and past a waterfall before reaching the tunnel.
 An older child, around 10 years old, could probably handle it if they’re an experienced hiker, but it’s too tough for younger kids.
 I wouldn’t recommend turning around early on this one—the true “wow” moment is at the tunnel.
 And that glacier lake you see in the photo?
 You’ll definitely want to dip your feet in.
 How long can you last in the icy water?

 Glacier National Park offers plenty of family-friendly activities, and one of the best ways to take in the beauty of the area is through a scenic float tour on the Flathead River.
 A half-day float on the Middle Fork of the Flathead River provides a relaxing and effortless way to experience the park’s stunning landscapes.
 Perfect for families with young children, this tour allows you to sit back and unwind as you drift along the river, surrounded by mountain views.
 Along the way, you’ll learn about the area’s rich history and have the chance to spot wildlife in its natural habitat.
 It’s an easy, peaceful way to enjoy Glacier’s natural wonders without the effort of a strenuous hike.
+This is the perfect addition to any Glacier National Park vacation!

 Looking Back on our Incredible Glacier National Park Vacation